ps-tuebingen-courses/pl1-lecture-notes/src/08-lazy-evaluation/lazy-evaluation.md

 ```
 ## Motivation for Lazy Evaluation

-Read "Why Functional Programming Matters" by John Hughes available at http://www.cse.chalmers.se/~rjmh/Papers/whyfp.html
+Read "Why Functional Programming Matters" by John Hughes available at [https://www.cse.chalmers.se/~rjmh/Papers/whyfp.html](https://www.cse.chalmers.se/~rjmh/Papers/whyfp.html).

 What lazy evaluation means:

-The choice of evaluation strategy is a purely semantic change that requires no change to the syntax.
+The choice of evaluation strategy is a purely semantic change that requires no change of the syntax.
 For this reason we reuse the syntactic definitions of FAE, hence load
 [higher-order-functions.scala](../07-higher-order-functions/higher-order-functions.scala)
 before executing this script.